judeleonard/-Hello-World/README.md

 This is an Open source dataset which I downloaded from kaggle.The data Shows the average sales price of avocado for different years.So I aimed to explicitly explore and analyse how the prices of avocado varies in different regions over a given period of time.
-Also implemented models to study the time Series using ARiMA and Prophet model.
+Also implemented models to study the time Series using ARIMA and FbProphet model.

-The Steps taken to achieve these results in my notebook was divided into Problem statements which ran to problem-10.
+The Steps taken to achieve these results in my notebook was divided into Problem statements which ran to problem-9.
 The Steps are as follows:

 ## Steps